What are Negative Keyword ?

 Q: How is the list of negative keyword suggestions sorted?

 A: The list is sorted by a combination of search volume and relevancy (relative frequency).
 You should work your way from the top down because the negative modifiers at the top of the list will have the greatest impact on your PPC campaign.
-WordStream collapses all variations on a single modifier into one row, saving you time by compressing what could otherwise be a very exhaustive list of negative keywords to review.
+WordStream collapses all variations on a single modifier into one row, saving you time by compressing what could otherwise be a very exhaustive list of obstructive keywords to review.
 For example, all keyword variations that include the keyword “free” will be compressed into one suggestion, so you only must accept or reject “free” keywords once.

 Q: What if I don’t see the negative keyword suggestions I expected to see?